-He studied anthropology and philosophy as an undergraduate and went on to pursue an M.A. in Counseling Psychology and Medical Anthropology.
+He studied anthropology and philosophy as an undergraduate and went on to pursue an M.A. in Counseling Psychology.
 On the side he was involved in dance, performance and music.
-His search and studies brought him into contact with great Yogi’s, the Sage Adi Da and shamanic traditions – which resonated strongly with his own interests and inclinations.
-“It all opened my eyes to a new dimension of reality, to myself, working with people, and ultimately to the importance of awareness and consciousness” he recalls.
-“Traditional healers or shamans trust the imagination and psyche, and do not separate it from the body and environment.
-They know that it’s a way to accessing information about our inner world (the mind and soul) and the physical body, in ways normally not accessable.”
-His graduate thesis, Wild Analysis, explored a blueprint for bringing an understanding of the centrality of awareness and shamanic and spiritual practices to a new, cross-cultural paradigm and approach to health, healing and therapy – one that is compatible and balanced with contemporary science and ancient traditions.
-This work ultimately helped inform the development of a new therapeutic modality, Body-centered Internal Processing (TM) which he integrates with other systems to created an truly holistic approach to health.
+His search and studies brought him into contact with great Yogi’s, the Sage Adi Da and shamanic traditions – which resonated strongly with my own interests and desires.
+It all opened my eyes to a new dimension of reality, to myself, working with people, and ultimately to the importance of awareness and consciousness.
+Traditional healers or shamans trust the imagination and psyche, and do not separate it from the body and the outer world—social and natural environment.
+They know that it’s a way to accessing information about our inner world (the mind and soul) and the physical body, in ways normally not accessible.”
+I wrote a manuscript based on my graduate these, entitled Wild Analysis, which explores a blueprint for bringing an understanding of the centrality of awareness and shamanic and spiritual practices to a new, cross-cultural paradigm and approach to health, healing and therapy.
+This approach is compatible with both contemporary science and ancient traditions.
+This work ultimately helped inform the development of a new therapeutic modality, Body-centered Internal Processing (TM) a unique form of psychophysical and spiritual exploration which he integrates with other systems to created an truly holistic approach to health.

-Over time, he says, “I started to integrate a variety of means of expression, methods, and systems.
-I found that whether a treatment ultimately works really depended on the individual person and whether the key(s) unblocking the life-force was identified and consciously engaged.
-Its best to treat each person uniquely, since disease, health or life problems may have multiple causes.
-This point of view is very different from the Western biomedical and perspective.”
-He has noted that facilitating change to remove what he calls “obstructions to a person’s life-energy” is at the heart of healing and his work.
+Over time I started to integrate a variety of means of expression, methods, and systems.
+I found that whether a something ultimately works really depended on the individual person and whether the key(s) unblocking the life-force was identified and consciously engaged and integrated.
+Its best to treat each person individually, since disease, health or life problems may have multiple causes.
+This point of view is very different from the Western conventional biomedical perspective.
+Facilitating change and transformation requires attention to the obstructions to a person’s life-energy—that is really at the heart of healing and this approach.

-Having successfully helped so many individuals, Keyvan has also become increasingly interested in a platform to reach a mass audience.
-He founded the nonprofit Conscious Health Institute, with the mission to educate the public about what he considers the pillars of wellness – lifestyle, diet, stress reduction, exercise, and mental/emotional/spiritual health – and to help people develop a more critical, informed perspective about medical and health issues based on science and empirical results.
-“There’s a lot of junk out there – junk food, junk medicine and junk culture that creates all kinds of unhealthy appetites,” he says.
-“The CHI will work hard to counter that.
-Think of it as health food for thought and action.”
+After decades of this work my attention is increasingly turning towards reaching a wider audience.
+I founded the nonprofit Conscious Health Institute, with the mission to educate the public about what he considers the pillars of wellness – lifestyle, diet, stress reduction, exercise, and mental/emotional/spiritual health – and to help people develop a more critical, informed perspective about medical and health issues based on science and empirical results.
+There’s a lot of junk out there – junk food, junk medicine and junk culture that creates all kinds of unhealthy appetites.
+The CHI will work hard to counter that.
+Think of it as health food for thought and action.